 Students who do not complete the online tutorial will not be allowed to progress in the program.

-Plus 12 upper division journalism or public relations electives.
+Plus 12 upper division journalism and/or public relations elective units.

 To meet accrediting guidelines, journalism majors must complete minimum of 72 units outside the major area of journalism and public relations.

 For more information regarding major requirements for the Annenberg School of Journalism, please visit the USC Catalogue.